Jbleezy/BO1-Reimagined/README.md

 * Add sprint and dive anims on WaW weapons
 * Reduce max recoil on PPSH
 * Fix China Lake rechamber when ADS (anim needs to be sped up in Maya)
-* Fix Ray Gun first raise sound not working on some maps
+* Fix Ray Gun first raise sound not working
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Try setting armorPiercing to 1 to see if bullets don't lose damage through multiple zombies
-* Replace WaW weapon viewmodels in BO1 with their equivalents in WaW so they their model is more correct
+* Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct
 * Add WaW weapon files with correct stats
-* Do impact damage from steilhandgranate from weapon file
+* Do impact damage from steilhandgranate in weapon file
+* Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
+* Make it so mystery box sound plays for wonder weapon, not Ray Gun
+* Make it so players can look up and down 90 degrees (currently at 85)
+* Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)